tecunningham/tecunningham.github.io/_posts/2017-04-015-the-mechanical-and-the-rational.md

    Given some pattern of behaviour $r(s)$, we can back out the beliefs that would justify that behaviour, $f(x\|s)$, and we've seen -- many times repeated -- that those beliefs turn out to be *accurate*, as in the cases above.

 1. You could say that, sure, it's optimal in the typical situation, but animals keep applying the same rule in cases where it's not optimal.
-There are some cases like that, but it seems to me that there are many more cases which go in the other direction: when the situation is changed, the behaviour changes, and the "law" gets contradicted.
+There are some cases like that, but it seems to me that there are many more cases which go in the other direction: when the situation is changed, the behaviour changes, and it turns out the animal does what's optimal, not what the law implies.

-2. The biggest example of the failure of behavioural laws is the theory of conditioning and associative learning.
+2. The biggest example of the failure of behavioural laws is the theory of **conditioning and associative learning**.
 Psychologists started with proposing a simple function that governs behaviour -- the more often you are rewarded for doing something, the more often you do it -- but then were forced to add a long list of qualifications and special cases (context-dependence, blocking, intermittent reinforcement, extinction, matching).
 It gradually became clear that the complications were not arbitrary, but made sense from the animal's point of view: they are sensible strategies based on what you should expect in a typical environment.
 So the complex rules that we had been mapping out were not telling us about the animal's wiring, they were instead telling us about the world that the animal lives in.
-Animals tend to repeat actions that are rewarded (i.e. obey the laws of reinforcement learning) only when they have reason to believe that rewards will be positively correlated across time, and when they are in a situation where they don't expect that correlation, then they no longer obey the rules of reinforcement learning.
+Animals tend to repeat actions that are rewarded (i.e. obey the laws of reinforcement learning) only when they have reason to believe that rewards will be positively correlated across time.
+When they are in a situation where they don't expect that correlation, then they no longer obey the rules of reinforcement learning.
 Mitchell et al. (2009) cite a lot of evidence about human associative learning and say:

     > "we reconsider (and reject) one of the oldest and most deeply entrenched dual-system theories in the behavioral sciences, namely the traditional view of associative learning as an unconscious, automatic process that is divorced from higher-order cognition."

-3. There's a very similar case in perception, where psychologists have been trying to learn the function from sensation to perception.
-A famous observation was of **lateral inhibition**: a stimulus seems less bright when the neighbouring stimulus gets brighter.
+3. There's a very similar case in **perception**, where psychologists have been trying to learn the function from sensation to perception.
+A famous observation was of lateral inhibition: a stimulus seems less bright when the neighbouring stimulus gets brighter.
 In the 1950s this was thought to be due to wiring of neurons in the eye, but gradually it became clear that the effect only occurs in certain cases, and in other cases the opposite effect is observed.
 And then people realized that the cases in which it works are exactly the cases where it would be a reasonable inference in a typical environment .
 Adelson (1993, *Science*):

     > “All of the phenomena discussed above lead to the same conclusion: Brightness judgments cannot be simply explained with low-level mechanisms.
-Geometrical changes that should be inconsequential for low-level mechanisms can cause dramatic changes in the brightness report."
+Geometrical changes that should be inconsequential for low-level mechanisms can cause dramatic changes in the brightness report.
+It is as if the visual system automatically estimates the reflectances of surfaces in the world[.]"

 4. A similar thing has happened in the study of **control laws**, or invariants, simple principles which map stimulus to response.
 For example Lee's (1976) tau-dot model of braking: you brake when $\dot{\tau}$ is above some threshold, where $\tau=\frac{\theta}{\dot{\theta}}$, and $\theta$ is the angle of an approaching object.
 Many people spent a lot of time proposing control laws for different domains, and testing control laws against each other, but the field (I believe) has now mostly given up the hope of finding simple laws to model behaviour.
 Weber and Fajen (2014) say: